falexwolf/falexwolf.me/research.md

 Title: Research

 * This page mostly covers research on how computational models help map, understand, and predict the biology of single cells.
-* It does not cover research performed at Cellarity from 2018 to 2022, which is largely unpublished.
+* It doesn't cover my work for Cellarity from 2018 to 2022, which is largely unpublished.
 * Currently, I focus on building data infra for enabling science in this space.
-* Before 2015, I worked on computational models for strongly correlated materials, quantum computers, and chemical reactions in solar cells.
+* Before 2015, I worked on computational models for strongly correlated systems, solar cell materials, and basic quantum mechanics.

 ---